New York City Federal Criminal Defense Attorney

 - Nick Has Avoided Charges in Approximately 90% of all Federal Cases

-- Nick Dedicates His Entire Practice to FBI, DEA, OIG, HHS, IRS Cases
+- Nick Dedicates His Entire Practice to FBI, DEA, OIG, HHS, and IRS Cases

 - Nick Offers Clients a True Track Record and Real Experience

-In fact, just do what New York and national media stations do, do what clients from across the United States do: if you have questions about federal law, federal litigation, or want to know how to beat federal charges in NYC, then call Nick at 718-521-2659 All consultations are with Nick personally and they are free of charge!
+In fact, just do what New York and national media stations do, do what clients from across the United States do: if you have questions about federal law, federal litigation, or want to know how to beat federal charges in NYC, then call our New York City federal criminal defense lawyer Nick at 212-970-9468 All consultations are with Nick personally and they are free of charge!

 Success Is No Coincidence: Nick’s Recent Case Outcomes